 Remember that you’re paying for the presettlement funding, interest rate, and other costs.
 Therefore, the longer the case goes, the more you will repay.
 This is why going for a lawsuit funding firm that offers the lowest interest rate is imperative.

 Typically, the interest for lawsuit loans ranges somewhere between 20% to 60%.
 A $30,000 settlement loan means paying up to $18,000 in interest annually!

 The Bad:You may not qualify for a pre settlement funding.

 Since pre settlement funding firms take risks in releasing lawsuit loans, they only accept cases with a guaranteed win.
 You may need to apply to several presettlement funding firms before finding one willing to invest in your case.

 The Bad: Settlement loans are unregulated.

-Settlement loans are unlike personal loans and thus, can’t be regulated as such.
+Settlement loans are unlike personal loans and, thus, can’t be regulated.
 At the moment, there are still no regulations put in place requiring legal funding firms to disclose their interest rates and terms.

 To sum it up, it’s critical to consider all your other options before applying for lawsuit funding.
-There may be other resources you can use, such as insurance proceeds, borrowing from a credit union, or applying for disability payments.
-But if you’re financially strapped and are left with few choices, then legal funding may be your best shot at getting a good deal.
+You may use other resources, such as insurance proceeds, borrowing from a credit union, or applying for disability payments.
+But if you’re financially strapped and left with few choices, legal funding may be your best shot at getting a good deal.

 Apply for a Settlement Loan Today

 High Rise Financial is here to help.
 Our pre settlement funding specialists team is ready to take and assess your case.
-Call us for more information about a lawsuit loan and how you can qualify for it.
+Call us for more information about a lawsuit loan and how to qualify.